Mesh

 Message Passing

 Actors communicate by sending and receiving messages.
-Use send to deliver a message to an actor's mailbox, and receive to wait for and pattern match on incoming messages:
+Use send to deliver a message to an actor's mailbox, and receive to wait for the next message:

 mesh